 3D Printed Food

 German company Biozoon is harnessing the power of 3D printing to create seneoPro, a range of 3D-printable powder mixtures that solidifies when printed but also very quickly melts when eaten.
+Patients who suffer from dysphagia – the inability to swallow – would benefit from such technology as it would reduce the risk of choking.

 Dipole Coil Resonant System

 The team recently demonstrated a prototype of a new Dipole Coil Resonant System (DCRS) that can wirelessly power devices up to 15 feet away.
+It does this by using a magnetic field.
+This field is apparently powerful enough to charge up to 40 mobile phones.
+The team claim it can also power larger devices such as TVs and stereo systems.

 The Hover Camera is effectively a type of drone.
 It can snuggly fit in pockets as it easily gets folded like a book and it has a very light weight (242g), which makes it portable and easy to carry almost anywhere.

-It can take photos and videos from different perspectives.
+This Hover Camera can take photos and videos from different perspectives.
 It’s very simple to use and it has “Release and Hover” functionality, which is… (expand on this).
 It can take 13 MP photos and can shoot 4K videos.

 It runs on a Qualcomm Snapdragon 801 2.3 GHz Quad-core processor.
 Instead of running on GPS, it uses body and face recognition.
 It can easily connect to your phone over WiFi, and after you have shot any photo/video, it gets downloaded on your phone.